-The full day private tour will continue with a visit to the nearby Mars Hill (Areopagus) (Acts 17:22), where Apostle Paul delivered on of the most known sermons.
+The full-day private tour will continue with a visit to the nearby Mars Hill (Areopagus) (Acts 17:22), where Apostle Paul delivered one of the most known sermons.

 The tour will also take you to see the most important sites of the city of Athens that combine the classic and ancient style with the modern elements: The Constitution (Syntagma) Square with the Tomb of the Unknown Soldier, the Panathenaic Stadium where the first Olympic Games took place, the Temple of the Olympian Zeus, the Hadrian’s Arch, the National Academy of Arts, the National University of Athens and the National Library of the city and the Cathedral Basilica of St. Dionysius the Areopagite!

-You will have time to stroll around Plaka and shop if you wish; later, the full day tour will continue towards Lycabettus, the highest hill of Athens that offers panoramic views to the entire city to Piraeus.
+You will have time to stroll around Plaka and shop if you wish; later, the full-day tour will continue towards Lycabettus, the highest hill of Athens that offers panoramic views of the entire city of Piraeus.

 Daphni Monastery Hours: